General Description / Cultural Significance

-Belarus has a long history of stable climate and has enjoyed abundant water resources and good forest health, and they have been efforts to protect these resources, including plants and animals.
-However, changing climate conditions are being felt and thyme is generally a drought resistant plant, which is advantageous in a world affected by rising global temperatures.
+Belarus has a long history of stable climate, abundant water resources, and good forest health.
+There have been efforts to protect these resources, including plants and animals.
+However, changing climate conditions are being felt and Thyme is generally a drought resistant plant, which is advantageous in a world affected by rising global temperatures.
 There are currently no conservation measures in place to protect Thymus vulgaris specifically, and it is listed by the IUCN Redlist as a plant of Least Concern that is not endangered.

 This doesn’t mean that Belarus as a country is resistant to climate change or that the threat of rising global temperatures doesn’t exist.
 According to the Climate Risk Profile of Belarus, the country is experiencing temperature and precipitation changes, and will face more severe droughts in the near future.
 In 2019, this prompted the country to take action in key sectors of agriculture and economy in order to protect themselves.
 The first half of 2019 was the warmest year in the past 35 years for the country, which also means there is increased risk of forest fires and potential danger to the wildlife that exists there.

 Allen, D., et. al., 2014.
 European Red List of Medicinal Plants.
 Luxembourg: Publications Office of the European Union. [website]